Scille/parsec-cloud/docs/userguide/new_device.rst

     :align: center
     :alt: Claim invitation process

-That's it !
-The user has now two devices, each on a different computer.
+That's it!
+The user now has two devices, each on a different computer.

 .. note::